Enrique Iglesias: 2015–present: Final

 Since the release of Sex and Love, Iglesias continued issuing singles.
 In 2015, he collaborated with Nicky Jam on the reggaeton megahit "El Perdón" which topped the charts in several countries and has over 1.3 billion views on YouTube.
 In 2016 Iglesias released his first single under Sony: "Duele el Corazón" featuring Wisin, which also topped the charts in several countries including the US Latin charts and also has over 1 billion views on YouTube.
 In 2017, Iglesias released "Súbeme la Radio", which features Descemer Bueno and Zion & Lennox.
 The song has over 1.3 billion views on YouTube.
 In 2018, Iglesias released two songs, one called "El Baño" with Bad Bunny and the other called "Move to Miami" with Pitbull.
 The song "Me Pasé" featuring Farruko was released on 1 July 2021 and became a hit on Latin radio topping the Latin Rhythm Airplay chart, as well as extended his record for most No. 1s on Latin Pop Airplay Chart and reclaiming his record for most No. 1s on the Latin Airplay Chart.

-Enrique announced his next album would be released in two volumes and be called Final, as they would be his last albums.
+Enrique announced his next album would be released in two volumes and be called Final, as he stated they would be his last albums.
 Iglesias claimed, "it's something that I have been thinking about for the past few years" but also insisted, "I'm never going to stop writing songs because I love writing songs, but I'm going to do it in a different way, meaning they don't necessarily have to be packaged as an album, so this project to me is important".
-On 17 September 2021, Iglesias released Final (Vol. 1), which included his string of hits from 2015 on wards as well as new tracks such as the singles "Pendejo", and "Te Fuiste" which featured Puerto Rican rapper Myke Towers.
+On 17 September 2021, Iglesias released Final (Vol. 1), which included his string of hits from 2015 onwards as well as new tracks such as the singles "Pendejo", and "Te Fuiste" which featured Puerto Rican rapper Myke Towers.
 The album has over 3 billion audio streams and was certified 6× Platinum (Latin category) in the US Also in 2021, Iglesias embarked on a co-headline tour with Ricky Martin.
 The tour was originally planned for a year earlier but was postponed due to the COVID-19 pandemic.
 The tour consisted of twenty-six arena dates across North America and featured Colombian pop star Sebastian Yatra as the opening act.
-A year later, Iglesias embarked on another co-headline tour of North America with both Martin and Pitbull named "The Trilogy Tour", which was originally consisted of twenty-four dates and a second leg of fourteen dates due to popular demand.
+A year later, Iglesias embarked on another co-headline tour of North America with both Martin and Pitbull named "The Trilogy Tour", which originally consisted of twenty-four dates and a second leg of fourteen dates due to popular demand.